 Qualified Mental Health Professionals (QMHP), operating within the scope of their practice under state law, may function as Clinical Supervisors.
-Clinical Supervisors must have the specific education, experience, training, credentials, and licensure to coordinate and oversee an array of mental and behavioral health services.
+Clinical Supervisors must have the specific education, experience, training, credentials and licensure to coordinate and oversee an array of mental and behavioral health services.
 Clinical Supervisors must assure that the mental and/or behavioral health services provided are medically necessary and clinically appropriate.
-Clinical Supervisors assume professional responsibility for the mental and/or behavioral health services provided.
-Clinical Supervisors can supervise QMHPs, Qualified Mental Health Associates (QMHA), and Qualified Behavioral Aides (QBA).
+Clinical Supervisors can supervise QMHPs, Qualified Mental Health Associates (QMHA) and Qualified Behavioral Aides (QBA).
 Clinical Supervisors may also function as Direct Supervisors.
+Individual RMH providers, who are QMHPs, may function as Clinical Supervisors over RMH services.
+However, Independent Mental Health Rehabilitative providers, who are QMHPs, may not function as Clinical Supervisors over Outpatient Mental Health assessments or therapies.
+Clinical Supervisors must assure the following: